Dotnet-IO-logger/core/README.md

 ## Feedback and contribution

-Please feel free to reach out our Wiki to find more information

-We are open for new ideas and help from community!
+We are open to new ideas and help from the community!

-## Appendix

-_1_.
-If they have standard internal implementation and use default logging dotnet system.
+Please feel free to check out our **Wiki** for more information.